zyth0s/bench_density_gradient_wfn/README.md

     Scales better than Rust & C++.
 There is still a (small but crucial) difference with Fortran.
     If speed equals this stays.
     Optimization steps:
+    1. StaticArrays.
-    1. Predeclare variables to avoid type instability accessing struct elements.
+    2. Predeclare variables to avoid type instability accessing struct elements.
-    2. Flags(same as for others): `-O3 -C skylake --check-bounds=no`
+    3. Flags(same as for others): `-O3 -C skylake --check-bounds=no`
-    3. Avoid array copies with `@views`.
+    4. Avoid array copies with `@views`.
-    4. Guarantee `@inbounds` access.
+    5. Guarantee `@inbounds` access.

 DONE: declare variables at the beginning in all implementations